RyColeman/eSports_Betting_Portfolio_Recommender/README.md

 - Time is very important.
 Team's win steaks rise and fall over time and this information was not captured in this model.
 To demonstrate, below is an example of a team with a high win rate volitility (win rate = #wins / # games played within a 90day look back window):
 ![Team Bravado's high win rate volitility](images/team_wins_over_time.png)

+- Collect more non-traditional features.
+Features (information) that the betting market's are most likely not taking into account.

 ## Next Steps:
 - Add player level stats
 - Re-structure data into time based model.
 Experiement with LSTM (Long Short Term Memory) neural net.